exercism/problem-specifications/exercises/diamond/description.md

 # Description

-Your objective is to draw out a diamond using letters and spaces.
+Your goal is to create a diamond shape using letters and spaces.

-You're given a letter which signifies the widest point of the diamond.
+You're given a letter, which represents the widest point of the diamond.

 Let's look at some examples.

 Diamond for letter 'A':